Noticing Midlife Change?Before Noticing Midlife Change?After

 Contributor Description

-Nutrition Nutrition, including diets high in sugar and processed foods can cause glycation, where these molecules bond with collagen.
-This, as well as a lack of hydration reduces flexibility
+Nutrition Nutrition including diets high in sugar and processed foods cause glycation, stiffening collagen and reducing flexibility

-Smoking Smoking, particularly nicotine, constricts blood vessels, reducing blood flow and limiting the oxygen and nutrients that reach skin cells
+Smoking Smoking, particularly nicotine, constricts blood vessels, reducing blood flow and limiting the oxygen and nutrient supply to skin cells

-Alcohol Alcohol, when consumed excessively, dehydrates and damages the skin, depleting it of essential moisture and nutrients
+Alcohol Alcohol, when consumed excessively, dehydrates the skin, depleting it of essential moisture and nutrients

-Skincare Skincare becomes increasingly important as the natural exfoliation process slows down with age.
-Failure to cleanse properly can lead to a buildup of dead skin cells, oil, and dirt
+Cosmetics Cosmetics becomes important as the natural exfoliation process slows down with age, for example infrequent cleansing leads to dead skin cells, oil, and dirt buildup

-Environment Pollution, such as smoke, can clog pores and cause inflammation.
-Harsh working conditions and chronic stress can have an adverse effect on hormonal levels and skin health
+Environment Environment impacts like pollution and smoke, harsh working conditions, and chronic stress can have an adverse effect on hormonal levels and skin health

 Understanding these extrinsic factors, especially sun exposure, is crucial for preventing premature ageing skin.

-Monderma’s GPhC-registered prescribers can assess the extent of premature ageing through a visual assessment of uploaded images or a video consultation.
+Monderma’s GPhC-registered prescribers assess ageing skin through a visual examination using uploaded images or a virtual consultation.

 The normal course of ageing includes:

-If over-the-counter products have been ineffective or your skin is at risk of complications, Monderma may recommend a personalised treatment plan.
+If over-the-counter skincare has been ineffective or your skin is at risk of complications, Monderma may supply a personalised treatment plan.

 Ingredient Properties